 - In which areas do you need support?

-Once you've figured out the answers to these questions, consider how they these match up with your manager.
+Once you've figured out the answers to these questions, consider how these match up with your manager.
 Are there similarities between the two of you?
 Or are there differences you have to work around?
-Is your communication style different - maybe your manager prefers face to face discussions while you prefer communicating via email?
+Is your communication style different - maybe your manager prefers face-to-face discussions while you prefer communicating via email?
 One way of overcoming this can be writing down your questions and bringing these to an in-person catch-up.

-Practicing upward leadership does not mean cosying up to your manager - it's about being the most effective employee you can be, creating value for your firm and taking control of your own experience at work.
-In turn, you'll develop stronger relationships, your job will become more enjoyable and you’ll boost your own professional growth.
+Practising upward management does not mean cosying up to your manager - it's about being the most effective employee you can be, creating value for your firm and taking control of your own experience at work.
+In turn, you'll develop stronger relationships, your job will become more enjoyable, and you’ll boost your own professional growth.

 GET CPD COMPLIANT TODAY

 - Interactive link.
 If interactive links, make sure only to use the URL key (for example, for https://lawcpd.com.au/legal-cpd use /legal-cpd)